 Have questions about wait time?
-Visit our I-90 partner RapidVisa today for answers.
+Visit Boundless and RapidVisa’s 1-90 immigration services for answers!

 The current filing fee for Form I-90 is $455.
 In most cases, you must also pay an $85 biometrics fee, for a total cost of $540.
 Please note that these fees are nonrefundable.

 You may be exempt, however, from paying one or both fees:

 - You pay $0 if:

 - Your green card was issued by USCIS, but you never received it.

 - Your green card contains an error (or errors) made by DHS.